Tornquist/tornquist.github.io/_projects/00_arcade_classics.md

 The first release of this project included Solo Pong and Snake.
 I had planned ahead and the initial launch included the full game list, but the games were disabled in the menu.
 Over the next few months each new release added additional games.
-The Solo Pong game is the same game mechanic that was later released on Android as [Solo [Defense]][2] (renamed due to trademark issues with Atari).
+Solo Pong is the same game mechanic that was later released on Android as [Solo [Defense]][2] (renamed due to trademark issues with Atari).

 By late February I had the final version with Space Invaders and Frogger.
 This